MicrosoftDocs/azure-docs/articles/cosmos-db/consistency-levels.md

 ---
 # Consistency levels in Azure Cosmos DB

-Distributed databases that rely on replication for high availability, low latency, or both make a tradeoff between read consistency vs. availability, latency, and throughput.
+Distributed databases that rely on replication for high availability, low latency, or both must make tradeoffs.
+The tradeoffs are between read consistency vs. availability, latency, and throughput.

 Most commercially available distributed databases ask developers to choose between two extreme consistency models: strong consistency and eventual consistency.
 [Linearizability](http://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf), or the strong consistency model, is the gold standard of data programmability.
 But it adds a steep price of higher latency in steady state and reduced availability during failures.
 Eventual consistency offers higher availability and better performance, but it's hard to program applications.

 Azure Cosmos DB approaches data consistency as a spectrum of choices instead of the two extremes.
-Strong consistency and eventual consistency are at the two ends, but there are many consistency choices along the spectrum.
-Developers can choose from these consistency options to make precise choices and granular tradeoffs in high availability or performance.
+Strong consistency and eventual consistency are at the two ends, but there are other choices along the spectrum.
+Developers can choose from these options to make precise choices and granular tradeoffs in high availability or performance.

-With Azure Cosmos DB, developers can choose among five well-defined models on the consistency spectrum.
+With Azure Cosmos DB, developers can choose from five well-defined models on the consistency spectrum.
 From strongest to weakest, the models are strong, bounded staleness, session, consistent prefix, and eventual.
 The models are well-defined and intuitive and can be used for specific real-world scenarios.
-Each of the five consistency models provides [availability and performance tradeoffs](consistency-levels-tradeoffs.md) and is backed by a comprehensive SLA.
+Each model provides [availability and performance tradeoffs](consistency-levels-tradeoffs.md) and is backed by a comprehensive SLA.

 ![Consistency as a spectrum](./media/consistency-levels/five-consistency-levels.png)